pingcap/docs/runtime-filter.md

 - `OFF`: Runtime Filter is disabled.
 After it is disabled, the query behavior is the same as in previous versions.
 - `LOCAL`: Runtime Filter is enabled in the local mode.
 In the local mode, the **Filter Sender operator** and **Filter Receiver operator** are in the same MPP Task.
 In other words, Runtime Filter can be applied to the scenario where the hash join operator and Table Scan operator are in the same Task.
 Currently, Runtime Filter only supports the local mode.
 To enable this mode, set it to `LOCAL`.
 - `GLOBAL`: currently, the global mode is not supported.
-You cannot be set Runtime Filter to this mode.
+You cannot set Runtime Filter to this mode.

 ### Runtime Filter type